This post was originally published on November 29, 2017, and updated most recently on March 5, 2021.

 Scrum’s disciplined approach focuses on staying within scope on a predetermined schedule.
 Priorities once again play critical importance.
 However, the team decides its points allocation based on the team’s capabilities.

 Accuracy is required when predicting scope.
 A deliverable is needed at the end of each sprint.
-So, every point assessment must be met at the end of every sprint.
+So the team must meet every point assessment at the end of every sprint.

 Teams ahead of schedule also need to reign in their work.
 In Scrum systems, exceeding the goal of a sprint is not allowed.
 All work must be done within its set sprint.

 Kanban’s free-flowing schedule allows for mid-project changes.
-If time permits, a task can be added to the team’s calendar.
+If time permits,you can add a task to the team’s calendar.
 Once a task is marked complete, a new job fills in as the active assignment.

 This system allows for modifications and alterations to occur in real-time.
 A high-quality Product Owner and Scrum Master need to take ownership of these decisions.
 Otherwise, projects can become overloaded due to inaccurate scope assessments.